ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 This data will be stored in our Shadow document for each device in Aws IoT core and we have two options for this: Local shadow and Shadow syncing to cloud.
 We will be using the Shadow sync as we need to aware of the changes made to shadows.

 The Android code below pulls down our Thing list using the `iotClient` and returns a list of Things that can be used in the UI.
 This will display the list of things from AWS IoT core.

+Getting a list of all IoT core devices in AWS IoT

 ```Java
 @Override